-This question is a philosophical question and requires a thoughtful reply.
+This is a philosophical question and requires me to have a thoughtful answer.
 I believe people are defined by relationships.
-I don’t think any individual can live without others’ contribution to her/his life.
-We are born in hands of individuals, live with others, and sometimes die alone and sometimes with others.
-Identity doesn’t get shaped and developed in a vacuum; it is formed in contact with others and relationships with others.
+People can live without others’ contribution to their life.
+We are born within relationships; we live with others, and we select others to be with, and the most part of our happiness/joy comes from our connection with others.
+Identity doesn’t get shaped and developed in a vacuum; it is formed in our relationships with others.

-I am grateful for what others, in collaboration with me, have contributed to my life and made me become who I am today.
+I am grateful for what others, in collaboration, have contributed to my life and made me become who I am today.

-I love nature; I grew up with trees, rivers, fresh air, and gardens.
+- Hiking and Cycling: I love nature.
+Its history goes back to my childhood when I spent most of my time with trees and doing gardening.
 I watched my dad gardening; I helped him in picking up fruits and vegetables.
-I helped him in planting new trees and plants.
-Nature has been part of my life, and it is what defines me.
-If I stay away from it for too long, I get homesick; I call nature my home.
-So hiking is my way of staying connected with my home.
-I could hike for hours and days.
-I love going to hiking trails and climbing mountains.
+I assisted him in planting new trees and plants.
+Nature has been part of my life.
+I love hiking trails and climbing mountains.
 The Bruce Trails has been my favourite spot in Ontario.
-I recommend you to put your boots on and go to the nearest trail and enjoy the nature…
+I recommend you to put your boots on and go to the nearest path and enjoy nature…

 I love cycling too.
 I didn’t know how to cycle when I was younger.
-Cycling is a fun skill that allows me to experience freedom on a different level.
-I like speed and enjoy downhill cycling more than uphill!!
-It is cool to be able to go to places without polluting the environment, isn’t it?
+Cycling is a fun skill that allows me to experience freedom on many different levels.
+I like speed and enjoy downhills way more than uphills 🙂 I enjoy to go to places without polluting the environment!

-I began photography in 1989.
-A friend of mine gave me a camera as a gift and then I started playing and taking pictures with it.
-I took this hobby to heart.
-I took it to my hiking trips and captured some landscape images.
-My friends liked my pictures and encouraged me to process them myself instead of having them developed outside.
-Those days the dark room was where you would process your images.
-So I made a small dark room in my apartment.
+- Photography: I began photography in 1989.
+A friend of mine gave me a camera, as a gift.
+Then I started playing with it and taking pictures of everything.
+I made this hobby to heart.
+I created a small dark room in my apartment.
 I spent hours and hours; nights after nights; in the dark room developing pictures.
-I learned how to make my pictures perfect.
+I learned how to make my photos perfect.
 It was fun and compelling to see how long it takes to have a minute of exposure.
-A moment feels so much longer when you are in the darkroom.
+A moment felt much longer in the darkroom.
 Time is a precious thing in life, and we take it for granted.
 Make the best of your day!

-Yes, since then, I have been taking Landscape, Urban Abstract, Street Photography, and People images.
+Yes, since then, I have been taking pics of Landscape, Urban Abstract, Street Photography, and People.
 I have vast collections of images.
-I entered my images at Contact Photography Festival in 2009.
-I am planning to build a photography site that you could see my artwork.
-I used some of them in the header of this blog.
-Enjoy!
+I entered my pictures at the Contact Photography Festival in 2009.
+I am planning to build a photography site that you could see all of my artwork; hopefully, it happens sometime soon.
+Until then, enjoy my pics on the header of this blog!

-One of my hobbies is traveling.
-Perhaps like you, I have a bucket list of beautiful places to see.
+- Travelling: One of my hobbies is travelling.
+Perhaps like you, I have a bucket list to visit many beautiful places on this planet.
 I know I might not be able to see them all, but I will surely try!
-When traveling, I enjoy everything that a country can offer.
-Combining traveling and photography is fun.
-Photographing many beautiful places, its landscape, its people, and traditions.
+When travelling, I enjoy everything that a country can offer.
+Combining travelling and photography is very fun.
 You will be surprised to see how many various ways of living exist on this planet; different costumes, food, social norms, traditions, languages, cultures, etc..
-I like getting to know them all… I like learning about people’s life styles and ways of living…Traveling allows me to become more open-minded.
-It increases one’s awareness.
-It opens up one’s eye to a new way of looking at the history of humankind; it gives me opportunities to taste fantastic food; it gives me a chance to see and capture beautiful places that may not be around in the future due to the possible environmental crisis.
-And finally, it expands my emotional, intellectual horizons as it makes me more inclusive and human!
+I like getting to know them all… I love learning about people’s lifestyles and ways of living…Travelling allows me to become more open-minded.
+It increases my awareness.
+It opens up my eye onto a new way of looking at the history of humankind; it gives me opportunities to taste fantastic food; it gives me a chance to see and capture beautiful places that may not be around in the future due to the possible environmental crisis.
+And finally, it expands my emotional and intellectual horizons to be inclusive and human!